Vesicoureteral Reflux (VUR) in Children

 - High blood pressure

-The symptoms of VUR can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+These symptoms may be caused by other health conditions.
+Have your child see their healthcare provider for a diagnosis.

 How is vesicoureteral reflux diagnosed in a child?